anhinga/2025-notes/literature-notes/README.md

 The idea is to use _T(X)*X_ as building blocks, where _X_ is a matrix, and _T_ is a transformation from some predefined set of transformations.
 That's a refreshing idea, and the particulars might differ quite a bit from what is described in the paper.
-(It should be possible to accomodate rectangular matrices as well, if necessary.)
+(The particular way the paper is doing it is that _X_ is a matrix, but _T(X)_ is a tensor of rank 4, and the "product" is a tensor contraction with respect to two pairs of indices, so that _T(X)*X_ is a matrix again, but of two different dimensions in general.
+So this accommodates rectangular matrices as well, it's the dimensions along which the tensor contractions are done which need to be coordinated.)

 ## Prediction of intermediate state